 In a nutshell, this means that if you were carrying out a job-related function, you’re covered by your employer’s insurance.

-For example, let’s say you are making sales calls in a company car and run into a car that stops suddenly in front of you.
-Because the crash happens during working hours, and you are performing job-related duties, your company is going to assume the liability for the crash.
+For example, let’s say you were making sales calls in a company car and you ran into a car that stopped suddenly in front of you.
+Because the crash happened during working hours, and you were performing job-related duties, your company would assume the liability for the crash.

-But that changes if the situation changes.
-Let’s say that you go to your child’s basketball game after work.
-You’re driving home that night in your company car and run into a car that stops suddenly in front of you.
+But if the situation changes, things are different.
+Let’s say that you went to your child’s basketball game after work in your company car.
+Driving home after the game, you run into a car that stops suddenly in front of you.

-One other possible scenario is if you use a company vehicle for personal reasons during business hours — something known as “frolic” in legal terms but isn’t nearly as lighthearted as it sounds.
+One other possible scenario occurs if you use a company vehicle for personal reasons during business hours.
+This is known as “frolic” in legal terms, but it isn’t nearly as lighthearted as it sounds.

-In this instance, maybe you’re making sales calls in your company vehicle, but decide to drop by your gym and get in a workout.
+In this instance, maybe you were making sales calls in your company vehicle, but decided to drop by your gym for a workout.
 On your way, you run into another car.